JasperHsieh/NumberGameServer/README.md

 This is a server for [Number Game APP](https://github.com/JasperHsieh/NumberGame) written by javascript.<br>
 It use nodeJS express and mongoDB to handle the request from Number Game App. <br>
+### Database
+I deployed this server on [Heroku](https://dashboard.heroku.com/apps).
+Its a web service for static website and dynamic website.<br>
+Check [here](https://floating-springs-86537.herokuapp.com/) to test the server. <br>
+The mLab database is Heroku add-ons. its free to use it. <br>

 ### Handle requests
 This server handle 5 request inlcuding main page "/".